 How to Make Tempura Batter

-The secret to a crisp tempura batter is to have it really cold, we use cold soda water and ice cubes.
-Keeping the batter cold allows less oil to absorb into the batter during the cooking process.
+Tip 1 - The secret to a crisp tempura batter is to keep it really cold.
+We use cold soda water and ice cubes.
+Keeping the batter cold, allows less oil to absorb into the batter during the cooking process.

-Make the batter thin, about the same consistency as crepe batter.
-Don't over mix once you have added the flour, as you don't want to develop the gluten.
+Tip 3 - Keep the batter thin, about the same consistency as crepe batter.
+And don't over mix once the flour has been added, as you don't want to develop the gluten.

-My final tip for making great tempura batter, is to have the oil at the correct temperature.
-And keeping it at a consistent 180 deg C.
+Tip 4 - My final tip for making great tempura batter, is to keep the oil consistently at the right temperature of 180 deg C / 356 F.

 To open or shuck an oyster might seem a challenge but it is really quite easy with a bit of practice.